Share via

 Advanced Fitness Objectives

 Reached an advanced fitness level?
 Congratulations!
 Now it’s time to set some truly ambitious goals that will push you to your limits.
-Advanced fitness objectives often involve complex goal combinations, professional-level targets, and long-term planning.
-Here are a few examples of realistic fitness goals.
+Advanced athletes often work toward highly specific performance goals that require long-term planning and dedication.

 • “Qualify for the Boston Marathon within the next year.”